nclarius/tile-gaps/README.md

 Extension for KDE's window manager to add space around windows snapped to a whole, half or quarter of the screen.

-The size of the gap and the layouts to be gapped are configurable.
+The size of the gap and the layouts and applications to be gapped are configurable.

 Please note that this script has the purpose of reshaping windows that have been manually moved to a screen corner with the default KWin window management system, and does not do any automatic tiling.